Making Susur Lee Singapore Slaw at home

 Chef Susur Lee included the recipe for this salad in his book Susur: A culinary life, and there are several sites that post it online.
 There are even instructional videos of chef Lee preparing the salad at his restaurant.
 You know where this is going, don’t you?
 I had to finally try to make it at home.

 The recipe has something to do with Chinese new year and Lee adjusts, changes, adds a new ingredient every year so it is a work in progress, like most recipes.
 I like that he is not secretive about the recipe.
 Many chefs wouldn’t dream of telling you how they make something, for fear of what? competition?
 Recipes are meant to be shared, adapted and made one’s own.

 This epic salad is labour intensive but does not require special technique other than good knife skills.
 I made it for just my husband and I, but plan to prepare it next time I am inspired to have people over for dinner.

 The salad is built from the inside out and from the bottom up.
-At he center of the large plate you mound a bunch of crisp fired rice noodles, then lean bunches of julienned vegetables in a pyramid like structure around the center noodles.
-As you go you sprinkle the pickled onion, fried shallots,sprouts, flowers, seedlings and the rest of the ingredients into an impressive and tall pyramid shape structure.
-You can also drizzle some of the dressing as you go along. when the salad is structured and tall you top it with a tall mound of crispy fried taro root, practically doubling the height of the salad.
+At the center of the large plate you mound a bunch of crisp fried rice noodles, then lean bunches of julienned vegetables in a pyramid like structure around the center noodles.
+As you construct the salad you sprinkle the pickled onion, fried shallots, sprouts, flowers, seedlings and the rest of the ingredients into an impressive and tall pyramid shape structure.
+You can also drizzle some of the dressing as you go along.
+When the salad is structured and tall you top it with yet another tall mound of crispy fried taro root spirals, practically doubling the height of the salad.
 The best way to see how Chef Lee structure it is to watch the video here on the Taste Toronto website.
 A picture is worth a thousand words.

 Salted apricot dressing: